 Think, for example, of trees, soil, water, gas, oil, coal, and plants.
 It is true that plants and trees can regrow or that water can come back as rainfall.

 However, if we consume these resources at a faster rate than they can be replaced, then we have a problem.

-This consists in the emission of substances that can be harmful to life (human, animal and plant life).
-Pollution can affect water, land or air.
+This consists of the emission of substances that can be harmful to life (human, animal, and plant life).
+Pollution can affect water, land, or air.

 For example, think of: